Use the quick links below to jump to a particular section of our sights and activities coverage for Downtown Singapore.

-Dr Sun Yat Sen, the revolutionary who helped to overthrow the last imperial dynasty of China and is regarded as the founding father of the modern People’s Republic of China, spent time in Singapore working for the revolutionary cause.
-The villa he stayed at is now a memorial hall set opposite a park named after him that opened at the end of ...
+If you don’t know a lot about modern Asian history, and think Singapore is all about British colonialism, this excellent small museum is sure to enlighten you.
+Dr Sun Yat Sen was the key revolutionary figure in overthrowing feudal China and is regarded as the founding father of the modern People’s Republic of China.
+Dr Sun spent time in Singapore working for the revolutionary cause, based in ...
 Read more about Sun Yat Sen Nanyang Memorial Hall .

 Tucked away on a peaceful hill off Singapore’s Pasir Panjang is a stately restored colonial bungalow housing World War II exhibit titled Reflections at Bukit ...
 Read more about Reflections at Bukit Chandu .